UK spending cuts risk turning into demolition job

 “Speculation will continue to mount about whether that ring fence can be maintained if it turns out to be politically challenging to make deep cuts in other sensitive areas,” said Sam Hill, fixed income strategist at Royal Bank of Canada.

-Another concern is that cost-cutting in one area, such as layoffs or for public sector workers, could lead to extra spending in another, such as welfare bills.
+Another concern is that cost-cutting in one area, such as layoffs or early retirement for public sector workers, could lead to extra spending in another, such as welfare bills.

 Russell Jones, global head of fixed income strategy at Westpac, said the Treasury appeared to be “playing hardball” to push ministries to deliver wide-ranging cuts.

 “This is not a subtle policy at the moment, it is a sledgehammer.
-The danger is it hurts the economy's flexibility and underlying dynamism over the longer term,” he said.
+The danger is it hurts the 's flexibility and underlying dynamism over the longer term,” he said.

 The government is adamant that will not happen.
 Cameron has said that “governing for the long term” was a guiding principle of the spending review and tough decisions would be made.